Cog-Creators/Red-DiscordBot/docs/cog_guides/cleanup.rst

 **Description**

-Deletes X messages before specified message.
+Deletes X messages before the specified message.

 To get a message id, enable developer mode in Discord's settings, 'appearance' tab.
 Then right click a message